Resampling time series generally refers to:

 df.expanding(min_periods=1).mean().plot();

 We can notice from the above plot that the output of expanding the window is fluctuating at the beginning but then settling as more samples come into the computation.
-The output fluctuates bit initially due to less number of samples taken into consideration initially.
-The number of samples increases as we move forward with computation and keeps on increasing till the whole time-series has completed.
+The output fluctuates a bit initially due to less number of samples taken into consideration initially.
+The number of samples increases as we move forward with computation and keeps on increasing till the whole time series has been completed.

 df.expanding(min_periods=1).std().plot();